krishnamurali892/Album/README.md

 **Parcelize**(Annotation based)
  - Its a kotlin programming language plugin meant for Serialization/Deserialization of objects.
- - As we know In Android we will use Parcelable Interface instead java's Serializable interface, to write our own custom logic to serializing an object, But it needs a manual work and adds a extra code.
+ - As we know In Android we will use Parcelable Interface instead java's Serializable interface, to write our own custom logic to serializing an object, But it needs a manual work and adds an extra code.
  - This manual work can be automated and code can be generated on behalf us by Parcelize plugin at compile time.